 Parameter Description

 General settings

 A type of network protocol to be used by the connection.
 Available values:

 • PPPoE

 Connection Type Static IP

 Dynamic IP

 Bridge.

-Port Select the LAN value.
+Port Select the value corresponding to the LAN port specified as the WAN port.

 Name A name for connection for easier identification.

 Enable Select the checkbox to enable the connection.

 Direction The direction of this connection.

 Ethernet

 MTU The maximum size of units transmitted by the interface.

 MAC A MAC address assigned to the interface.

-Parameter Description VLAN (The section is displayed, if the VLAN MUX Mode choice of the Ethernet WAN type radio button is selected on the Advanced / Interface grouping page.)
+Parameter Description VLAN ' (The section is displayed, if the VLAN MUX Mode choice of the Ethernet WAN type radio button is selected on the Advanced / Interface grouping page.)
 Allow to create several connections assigned to this port If the checkbox is selected, the router is able to use several untagged connections.
 Use VLAN If the checkbox selected, the router is able to use tagged VLAN connections.
 VLAN ID An identifier for the VLAN.
 The field is displayed when the Use VLAN checkbox is selected.
 VLAN priority A priority tag for the type of traffic transmitted.
 The field is displayed when the Use VLAN checkbox is selected.